sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 Add another new column and use the same workflow.

 This time we want to pull in the revenue from the B&M table.
-However, the column Revenue does not exist in the warehouse table `Brick and Mortar Sales` so we need to add that first.
+However, the column `Revenue` does not exist in the warehouse table `Brick and Mortar Sales`, so we need to add that first.

 Click on the `Data` page tab and add the new column to the `Brick and Mortar Sales` table.